Learning to crawl: Benefits and limits of centralized vs distributed control: Model and learning

+We assume an elongation-contraction wave is generated by a CPG and propagates from the tail to the head of the crawler:

-where $k=2\pi/N$ with $N$ the periodicity, $\omega$ the angular velocity, $a$ a constant and uniform amplitude, and $x_0$ the natural length of the spring.
-This latter parameter fixes the spatial scaling of the model.
-Here we fix $N=N_s$, so that the wavelength $\lambda$ corresponds to the length of the crawler $L$.
-Arbitrary values of the periodicity are considered in Appendix C, where we show how $N$ alters the importance of each sucker when a crawling strategy is played.
-To mathematically define the possibility of adhesion by the suckers, we assume that each sucker has a distinct linear viscous coefficient, $\zeta_n$.
-As detailed in \cite{Tanaka2012}, without coordinated adhesion of each sucker/block, the crawler just oscillates along its center of mass and the average velocity is zero.
-We assume that each friction coefficient can have an identical constant value $\zeta_0$ (no adhesion) or $\zeta_n\rightarrow \infty$ (the $nth$ sucker adheres).
-The choice of infinite adhesion is one of the ingredients distinguishing our model from \cite{Tanaka2012} where calculations are conducted under the assumption that individual suckers only slightly perturb their friction coefficient.
-In Appendix A we show the details of the physical model and its parametrization and scaling.
-In the following, to compare crawlers of different lengths, we will express velocities in normalized units $v\rightarrow v/x_0$ so that the results are independent of spatial scaling $x_0$.
+where $l_n$ is the rest length of the $n$-th spring, defined as the one to the right of the $n$-th sucker; $k=2\pi/N$ with $N$ the periodicity, $\omega$ the angular velocity, $a$ a constant and uniform amplitude, and $x_0$ the natural length of the unperturbed spring.
+The unperturbed rest length of the springs, $x0$, fixes the spatial scaling of the model.
+The spatial periodicity $N$ in the CPG oscillation is in principle an arbitrary integer.
+For simplicity, we fix $N=N_s$, so that the wavelength $\lambda = x_0 N$ corresponds to the length of the crawler $L$.
+Arbitrary values of the periodicity are considered in Appendix B, where we show how $N$ alters the importance of each sucker when a crawling strategy is played.
+Note that when all suckers are controlled by a single agent, it is possible to learn the contraction patterns for coordinated crawling without assuming a CPG, as shown in Ref.~\cite{Mishra2020}.
+We assume the CPG is unaffected by the suckers, relevant to real locomotion in the case where proprioceptive feedback has low gain~\cite{proprioception}. \\